-Various Uses of the Endoscopic Camera
+Various Uses of the Endoscope Inspection Camera

 The endoscopic camera, often simply called an endoscope, is a versatile tool that has revolutionized numerous fields due to its ability to inspect internal or hard-to-reach areas without requiring invasive procedures.
 Its use has expanded across various sectors such as industry, research, and even security.
-This article explores the different uses of the endoscopic camera, highlighting its impact and importance in these diverse domains.
+This article explores the different uses of the endoscope inspection camera, highlighting its impact and importance in these diverse domains.

 Industry and maintenance